StochLab/SlopedTerrainLinearPolicy/README.md

 ## Robust Quadrupedal Locomotion on Sloped Terrains:A Linear Policy Approach

 ### Introduction:
-This is the main code base accompanying the paper with the above title, under review in CoRL 2020.
+This is the main code base accompanying the paper with the above title, accepted in CoRL 2020 and to be published in JMLR.

 ### Getting Started:
 To install the package and its dependenclies run